 - After that come upward and breathe in at the same time.

-- Repeat the same procedure with your other leg and opposite side.
+- Repeat the same procedure with your other leg and the opposite side.

 Benefits of Parivrtta Janu Sirsasana (Revolved Head to Knee Pose)